jainaman224/Algo_Ds_Notes/Bellmanford_Algorithm/README.md

 ## Algorithm

-Following are the detailed steps.
+#### Input

-#### Input: Graph and a source vertex src
+Graph and a source vertex src

+#### Output
-#### Output: Shortest distance to all vertices from src.
+Shortest distance to all vertices from src.
 If there is a negative weight cycle, then shortest distances are not calculated, negative weight cycle is reported.

+#### Following are the detailed steps.
 * This step initializes distances from source to all vertices as infinite and distance to source itself as 0.
 Create an array dist[] of size |V| with all values as infinite except dist[src] where src is source vertex.

 * This step calculates shortest distances.
 Do following |V|-1 times where |V| is the number of vertices in given graph.